waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 for us here.

 The second script is "init_osm3s.sh" script.
 This script calls "update_database" program found also in the overpass package executable "bin" directory.
-My "updateDB.sh" script found with this "Guide" is a rewrite of this script and I use it to initial overpass database.
+My "initial_op_db.sh" script found with this "Guide" is a rewrite of this script and I use it to initial overpass database.
 To use this script you may need to adjust some variables!
 And you **must install** osmium tools in your system [from my repository](https://github.com/waelhammoudeh/osmium-tool_slackbuild).